Chapter 5 Reliability

 In the case of the Stigma subscale:

 The documentation for this package is incredible.
-Scroll down near the bottom of the alpha() function to learn what these are.
+Scrolling down through the description of the alpha() function provides a description of these different statistics.

 Especially useful are item-level statistics:

-But don’t get too excited the popularity of alpha emerged when tools available for calculation were less sophisticated – alpha can be misleading:
+The popularity of alpha emerged when tools available for calculation were less sophisticated; since then, we have learned that alpha can be misleading:

 The proper use of alpha requires the following: